awslabs/amazon-eks-ami/README.md

 > **Note**
 > The default instance type to build this AMI does not qualify for the AWS free tier.
 > You are charged for any instances created when building this AMI.

-## 👩‍💻 Using the AMI

-The [AMI user guide](https://awslabs.github.io/amazon-eks-ami/USER_GUIDE/) has details about the AMI's internals, and the [EKS user guide](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html#launch-template-custom-ami) explains how to use a custom AMI in a managed node group.

 ## 🔒 Security